Fritz Karl

-Fritz Karl (born 21 December 1967) is an Austrian film, television and stage actor born in Gmunden, Upper Austria.
+Fritz Karl is an Austrian film, television and stage actor born in Gmunden, Upper Austria.
 He is one of the busiest Austrian actors.

 Private life

 Karl lives in both Munich and Vienna with his wife, German actress Elena Uhlig.
 The two of them have two sons and two daughters, born 2007, 2010, 2015 and 2018.
 He has three more children from a previous relationship.